 The Calgary Zoo gets in the holiday spirit with Zoolights, a dazzling display of 1.5 million twinkling lights that’s become an annual tradition.
 Stroll through the exhibits and cozy up around one of the many outdoor fires located throughout the zoo as you wonder about the precision and patience it would take to set all those lights up.

-Skate at Olympic Plaza
+Skate at Bowness Park

 Rediscover winter at Chinook Blast